Architecture of Prague, Czech Republic

 Photo by Yannick Loriot from flickr

 The Kingdom of Bohemia was a major player within the Holy Roman Empire for centuries.
-It served as an electorate and there were also a few Bohemian Kings that were elected emperor, such as Charles IV in 1355.
+It served as an electorate and there were also a few Bohemian Kings that were elected emperors, such as Charles IV in 1355.
 The influence of the architecture of many other towns in modern-day Germany and Austria is apparent throughout Prague.
 Particularly in the oldest buildings of the historic center, there is a distinct German flare that resembles other towns – in fact, one can imagine how medieval Germany looked before the devastation of WWII just by looking at the architecture of Prague.

 Czech National Revival